CURRICULUM VITAE

 Varvarigos, P., (1999).
 Parasitosis

-Practical considerations of vaccination strategies for farmed sea bass and sea
+considerations of vaccination strategies for farmed sea bass and sea bream in

-fish kept in the hatcheries a source of hygienic "raw materials" for
+the hatcheries a source of hygienic "raw materials" for the Greek

 Varvarigos, P., (2000).
 Ichthyophoniasis.